 4h.
-For airplane application, buy DDT oil formulations ready to use.
+For airplane and helicopter application, buy DDT oil formulations ready to use.
 Each gallon of material should normally contain 1 pound of DDT.
 Apply 1 pound of DDT in 1 gallon of oil to each acre of Christmas trees.
-If 2 gallons of oil containing 2 pounds of DDT are applied to an acre, apply 1 gallon along the rows and 1 gallon across the rows.
+When 2 gallons of oil containing 2 pounds of DDT are applied to an acre, apply 1 gallon along the rows and the other gallon across the rows.
 USE ONLY AS SUGGESTED FOR EACH INSECT.
 SEE SECTION I.